lembn/zilmorphs-site/notes.md

 	-   They can filter and sort
 	-   They can organise into folders
 	-   Has a section to showcase all existing zilmorphs and their current state (alive, orphaned, generation, etc)
--   Create 'operator' tab: showcases player profile
+-   Create 'operator' tab: showcases profile card
+	- Add an hours played counter
 	- It also has the leaderboard
+		- ranks players but both power ratings

--   Make the 'play' tab display cards of all the games instead of going straight to morphsino
+-   Make the 'play' tab display cards of all the arcade games instead of going straight to morphsino

 -   Add loading animation between pages